 Why do you need a backup of Google Workspace at all?
 Doesn't Google do this?

 As a Google Workspace organization, your business relies on your data.
 The importance of protecting your most valuable asset cannot be overstated.

 Data loss is inevitable

 User error, hackers, disgruntled employees, or simply the confusion of data transition from job turnover, can all lead to the loss of your valuable data.
 The data security of your organization is crucially important, and it is only a matter of time before something goes wrong.

-Although Google Workspace has a feature which allows you to restore deleted Google Drive files and Gmail data, it only allows you to restore data that was deleted within the past 25 days.
-Here are some other limitations of Google’s restore feature:
+In the Google Admin Console, the administrator can restore deleted Google Drive files and Gmail messages for users in your organization.
+However, it only allows you to restore data that was deleted within the past 25 days.
+Here are some other limitations of Google Workspace's restore feature:

-Data cannot easily be merged between two Google Workspace users, which is often necessary when an employee leaves your company and someone else must take over that employee’s duties.
+Data cannot be restored to a different Google Workspace user, which is often necessary when an employee leaves your company and someone else must take over that employee's duties.

-Don’t rely on Google’s simplistic recovery to secure your data; a more professional backup solution is needed.
+Don't rely on Google Workspace's simplistic recovery to secure your data; you need a more professional Google Workspace backup.